Sell your coin collection

 Provenance, historical context and documentation can increase the value considerably.
 A coin from a well-known collection or with documented provenance is often worth more.
 Our archive dating back to 1880 is a unique resource for Dutch numismatics.

 Inheriting a coin collection often raises questions.
 What is the collection worth, what is the best next step and how is everything handled with care?
-Schulman guides this process with attention and expertise, based on decades of experience with estates.
+Emotional value and financial value are frequently intertwined.
+Schulman guides heirs and executors from the first inventory through to payment, drawing on decades of experience with estates.
+If the estate is a mixed one, containing coins, banknotes, medals and decorations, there is no need to sort or pre-select anything.
+Our specialists determine the most suitable route for each category.

 Our approach is clear and personal: